 Everything you need to know about graduation!
-The Graduation Department is now open for Spring 2014 Graduation!
+The Graduation Department will open October 1, 2014 for Fall Graduation!

 A checklist of everything a graduating student needs!